ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 ...
 ```

-Placing `stack_` on an expression that is not an allocation is meaningless and causes type
+Placing `stack_` on an expression that is not an allocation is meaningless and
-error:
+causes a type error:
 ```ocaml
 let f = ref (stack_ `Foo)
                     ^^^^